TCBaltazar/Factor-Model/README.md

 uploading and tidying the data, as well as the treatment of missing values are excluded from the final PDF output, but are included here for illustration purposes.
 In addition, much of the output found in this document, and none of the code, are available in the final PDF.
+The first section presents the code used in uploading and tidying the data for both the macroeconomic factors and the asset returns.
+The second consists of the introduction, as in the final PDF document, this is followed by a brief exploratory analysis, and finally a presentation of the empirical analysis.
+The final section concludes the document.

-## Uploading and Tidying Data
+# Uploading and Tidying Data

 ``` r
 dat_Fac <- read.csv("./data/Factors_New.csv")